What are cuttings and why take them?

-Evergreen cuttings are taken on evergreen plants in later summer and autumn when the growth on the stem has almost become hardwood.
-They differ from hardwood cuttings because as they are evergreen plants they retain their leaves.
+Evergreen cuttings are taken on evergreen shrubs and tress in later summer and autumn when the growth on the stem has almost become hardwood.
+They differ from hardwood cuttings because they are evergreen plants they retain their leaves.

-If cuttings are taken from evergreens earlier in the year on soft or semi ripe wood, then they can be treated like softwood or semi ripe cuttings respectively.
+If cuttings are taken from evergreen shrubs earlier in the year on soft or semi ripe wood, then they can be treated like softwood or semi ripe cuttings respectively.

 When taking true evergreen cuttings they size of the cutting differs according to the plant you are working with.
 Cuttings from large trees or shrubs can be around 15cm (6 inches) long.
 Cuttings form small shrubs may only be 5cm (2 inches).

 Take the cutting just below a bud leaving the apical (tip bud) intact.
 Strip the lower leaves, dip the stem in rooting hormone and place in a gritty potting soil or compost mix.